TLTR: This article explores what an insurance cluster is, and how it benefits the growth of independent agents.

 According to Deloitte, there are times when you may not able to keep up with the demands of the insurance industry.
 Situations such as a worldwide pandemic can definitely hinder the services that you provide.
 Moreover, you may not be able to deliver the top-notch service to your clients that you know you could if you had more resources.

 As an agency owner, you have to manage agents & employees, identify leads, watch out for market trends and look after business operations.
-The list of things that need to be accomplished is quite long, and finding the time for it all can be challenging.
+Therefore, the list of things that need to be accomplished is quite long, and finding the time for it all can be challenging.

 Better Access to Carriers